 Coach Sabrina Hartell is bringing her skills to Vail and is launching a Competitive girls team.
-Teams will play in the upcoming Spring Hardwood Hoops league and travel for tournaments.
-Practice and pricing details will come.
+Teams will play in the upcoming leagues and travel for tournaments.

 Contact Sabrina to get more information: 520-861-1195

 Who I am:

 I was raised in Vail.
 I started playing AAU basketball in the 6th grade.
 I played for the Tucson Shock for 5 years.
 In that time I developed a set of skills that helped my offensive and defensive part of my game.
 In High School I played 4 years of Varsity Basketball at Cienega High School under Paul Reed where I learned combo moves and perfected defense.
 By my senior year I was averaging 10.1 points, 4.9 rebounds, 1.5 steals and 2.1 assists per game for Cienega.
 I also played for the Tucson Rattlers where we traveled to Oregon, California, Las Vegas, Chicago, and many other places.
 This gave me the exposure to be seen my hundreds of college coaches.
 At the end I was recruited by over 20 Schools, but I fell in love with Asheville, North Carolina where I accepted my scholarship to Mars Hill University.
 Unfortunately, due to an injury it ended my collegian career.
 After coming home, I met Coach Callie Tippett who took me under the Vail Blaze.
 I worked with her and her 7th and 8th grade boys team where we won our Championship for that season.
 I also am currently work for the City of Tucson with Kidco.
 Where I hope I am able to mentor kids to chase after their dreams and do everything you can to achieve it.